micanipho/Blog-website/README.md

-Run npm install on the terminal \n
+Run npm install on the terminal
 Run node app.js